Kim Duk-koo: Aftermath of Kim's death

 Author Mark Kriegel was in Korea researching Kim's family for the Ray Mancini biography The Good Son: The Life of Ray "Boom Boom" Mancini when Kim Chi-wan informed Kriegel he wanted to see Mancini.
 A 2011 trip for Lee Young-mee and Kim Chi-wan to Santa Monica, California, was arranged where the two would visit Ray Mancini.
 Mancini and his three children Ray Jr., Leonardo, and Carmenina greeted Kim and Lee in a scene from the film version of the documentary (The Good Son) that was the signature denouement in the book and film.
 Christopher Tavlarides, the co-executive producer the film version, noted the difference between Champion, a 2002 dramatization of Kim's life and The Good Son.
-Champion was fictionalised and made without any consultation with neither Lee Young-mee nor Ray Mancini, while both the Mancini and Kim families participated actively in producing The Good Son, which also notes the sense of guilt Mancini suffered after the contest.
+Champion was fictionalised and made without any consultation from Lee Young-mee or Ray Mancini, while both the Mancini and Kim families participated actively in producing The Good Son, which also notes the sense of guilt Mancini suffered after the contest.

 Mancini noted in Athletes Quarterly about his visit for the family:

 I felt it was important for Chi-wan to meet me, the last person that was in the ring with his father.
 But also it was important for me to meet him, because I wanted him to understand.
 It was important for me to know him and for him to know me, to know a little bit about what I’m about and my children.
 So when they came, and they had the cameras set up, they told me that Chi-wan and Young-mee were 10 minutes away, and I said to Jesse my camera man, ‘We’ve got one shot to do this.
 I am not going to do this again.
 There ain’t going to be a take two.
 Let it roll.
 What you see is what you get.